 The entire list of products in List 1 is quite long and encompasses many different industries.

 In August 2018, only a month after the first list went into effect, a second list on another $16 billion worth of imports was introduced.
-Like List 1, this one was also originally subject to a 25% tax, which was later renegotiated to go up to 30% in October of 2019.
+Like List 1, this one was also originally subject to a 25% tax, and had the potential increase to 30% suspended.

 List 2 continues the theme of taxing industrial materials, but applies to some of the raw materials that got left out of the first list, like: